harjibbolar26/football-dahsboard/README.md

 1. Create a new data fetching service in `lib/services/`
 2. Implement data transformation to match the expected types in `lib/types.ts`
-3. Replace the mock data initialization in `match-dashboard.tsx`
+3. Replace the mock data initialization in `MatchDashboard.tsx`

 ### Modifying Teams

 To change teams and players:

-1. Edit the `generateMockMatchData` function in `lib/mock-data.ts`
+1. Edit the `generateMockMatchData` function in `lib/MockData.ts`
 2. Update team information, player rosters, and events

 ### Styling